marcace-montesa/honeypot-captcha/README.md

 A proof-of-concept **honeypot CAPTCHA** web application built with Flask.
 It logs request data (IP, User-Agent, timestamp) both locally (as NDJSON) and optionally to AWS CloudWatch Logs.

+The purpose of this application is to demonstrate the following security concepts:
+* Implementation and utilization of simple CAPTCHA on a webpage.
+* Ability to record client information and secure log storage.
+* Demonstration of secure coding practices.
+(Preventative measures against hardcoded secrets, injection attacks, and the implementation of rate limiting).
+* Configuration of AWS IAM roles, EC2 Security Groups, and CloudWatch logs.

 **Disclaimer:** This project is for educational/demo purposes only.
 It should not be used as a production CAPTCHA solution.

 ---